yatisht/usher/workflows/README.md

     snakemake --use-conda --cores [num threads] --config FASTA="[user_fa]" RUNTYPE="introduce"

+Note that adding "-d [run_dir]" to the command line above will generate all output files in the specified directory.
+To do this, you must provide the full path to the fasta file or place the fasta file into the specified run directory.

 ## Further Reading:

 More information about each of these utilities can be found here: https://usher-wiki.readthedocs.io/en/latest/